-You can also sign up to the mailing lists if you are an "ally", meaning a person that doesn't share the characteristic but provides assistance and support to marginalised groups.
+to the mailing lists neaning a person that doesn't and support to marginalised groups.
 Allies are invited to attend meetings from time to time to have discussions on specific subjects around inclusion.
-We would also encourage you to research the ways in which you can support different communities by doing your own research on the internet.
+We would also encourage you to research the ways in which you can support different communities by doing your own research on colleagues have the meet regularly, fee safe, valued and supported at work opportunity to get